Puumanamana/CoCoNet/docs/source/example-workflow.rst

 Coverage
 ^^^^^^^^

-To compute the contig coverage, we can align the trimmed reads on the assembled contigs with tools such as `bwa <http://bio-bwa.sourceforge.net/bwa.shtml>`_ or `bowtie2 <http://bowtie-bio.sourceforge.net/bowtie2/manual.shtml>`_:
+To compute contig coverage, we can align the trimmed reads on the assembled contigs with tools such as `bwa <http://bio-bwa.sourceforge.net/bwa.shtml>`_ or `bowtie2 <http://bowtie-bio.sourceforge.net/bowtie2/manual.shtml>`_:

 .. code-block:: bash